whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-27-Five-Four-Club-Subscription-July-2016-Review-Coupon.md

 <br>

 When you subscribe to [Five Four Club](http://fivefourclub.7eer.net/c/164125/122548/2570){:target="_blank"}, you take a profile survey to input your size and style preferences.
-My husband selected "Casual" as his style with a preference in vibrant rich colors.
 There are 4 options in style; Classic, Casual, Fashion Forward or a Mix of all.
+My husband selected "Mix" as his style with a preference in vibrant rich colors.

 <br>

-<H4>Based on my husband's "Casual" profile, here is what they sent:</H4>
+<H4>Based on my husband's "Mix" profile, here is what they sent:</H4>

 [![Five Four Club July 2016 Items](http://whatsupmailbox.com/images/FiveFourClubJuly2016Items.jpg)](http://fivefourclub.7eer.net/c/164125/122548/2570){:target="_blank"}